Crescent Sail Yacht Club: History

-On the evening of September 23, 1932 a group of young men met at the residence of Chalmers Burn and agreed to the formation of a club for the purpose of fostering yacht sailing.
+On the evening of September 23, 1932 a group of young men met at the residence of Chalmers Burn and agreed to the formation of a club to foster yacht sailing.
 The September 30th meeting fixed a Membership Fee at $10.00 and a first year dues at $6.00.
 The name of "Corinthian Sailors Club" was suggested as a club name.
 At the dinner meeting on October 28, the name "Corinthian Sail Yacht Club" was adopted.
 Temporary Officers were elected: Chalmers Burn as Commodore, Art Miller as Vice Commodore and Charles Parker as Secretary-Treasurer.
 On December 2, the first annual election was held after dinner at Joe Muer’s Oyster Bar.
 Chalmers Burn was elected Commodore, Art Miller - Vice Commodore and Howard Lauhoff - Rear Commodore.
 The Constitution was presented, discussed and unanimously adopted.
 Finally, the club was formed in 1933 with the name Crescent Sail Yacht Club when a group in nearby Marblehead was revived under the name "Corinthian Sail Yacht Club."

 It was founded as a sailing club for "men (and now women) of moderate means" and this principle was embodied in the requirement, still in place today, that all members perform a minimum number of annual work hours as part of their membership.

 The club hosted the 1942 Snipe World Championship.

 Sailing Education

-Junior and Adult sailing lessons and racing instruction is offered through the Crescent Sailing Association, the non-profit educational organization located at CSYC.
+Junior and Adult sailing lessons and racing instruction are offered through the Crescent Sailing Association, the non-profit educational organization located at CSYC.